straumandi/iSchedule/README.md

 - **Schedule Display:** Display the schedule with course details, room assignments, and timings.
 - **Preferences:** Allow admins and assistants to set and change their preferences.
 - **Admin Actions:** Allow admins to create and delete new courses.
-- **Additional Features:**
+- **Additional to required features:**
   -    Login with Spring Security
   -    Registration with password encryption
   -    Modern UI
-  -     Database Schema --> (resources/images)

 ## Technologies Used